Pygmy whitefish: Description

 The pygmy whitefish is a small herring-like fish with a long and cylindrical body by comparison to other whitefishes.
 Silvery in colour, it has a brownish back, and a whitish belly.
 Black spots on the side called "parr marks", which are present on young trout or "parrs", are present on the young of this species, and on adults in some Alaskan populations.
 Commonly ranging from 3 to 15.3 cm in length, it is typically 12 cm long, and reaches a maximum length of 28 cm.
 It is identified by its small size, and its large eye, which has a greater length than its blunt snout.
 Its dorsal fin and pectoral fin are usually clear, and its tail is clear with a faint dark spot.
 Its anal fin and pelvic fin are plain whitish.
 It has large scales with only 56–70 on its lateral line, fewer gill rakers, all characteristics that indicate a degree of differentiation from the other Prosopium fishes.
-Because of this, it is considered an early offshoot (basal) species in its genus, and it is the most trout-like member of a genus considered the most trout-like and primitive whitefish group.
+Because of this, it is considered sister to many of the other species in its genus, and it is the most trout-like member of a genus considered the most trout-like and primitive whitefish group.